ritwikraha/EDGE-DETECTOR/README.md

 * Step 15: Display imgF
 * Step 16: End
 - - - -

-01- defining a structuring element of size 2X2
+1. defining a structuring element of size 2X2
-02- refer to
+2. refer to
-03- refer to
+3. refer to
-04- refer to
+4. refer to
-05- refer to
+5. refer to
-06- weighted addition in 0.3 and 0.7 proportions
+6. weighted addition in 0.3 and 0.7 proportions
-07-weighted addition in equal proportions
+7. weighted addition in equal proportions

 ---